 The MDC provider is responsible for providing the new waiver participants and their families with the Reportable Event Policy and Procedures.
-The reportable event information is also posted on the DHMH website.
+The reportable event information is also posted on the OLTSS website.
 Ongoing training is provided to participants and participant's representatives as needed.

-Participants (and/or families or legal reps.) should contact DHMH or OHCQ to report abuse, neglect or exploitation. d.
+Participants (and/or families or legal reps.) should contact OLTSS or OHCQ to report abuse, neglect, or exploitation.

+d.
 Responsibility for Review of and Response to Critical Events or Incidents.
-Specify the entity (or entities) that d.
-Responsibility for Review of and Response to Critical Events or Incidents.
 Specify the entity (or entities) that receives reports of critical events or incidents specified in item G-1-a, the methods that are employed to evaluate such reports, and the processes and time-frames for responding to critical events or incidents, including conducting investigations.

-The OHS LTSS staff receive all reportable events, log all events into a Reportable Event database and provide followup.
+The MDH OLTSS staff receive all reportable events, log all events into a Reportable Event database and provide follow-up.
 All reportable events must be completed and reported within 7 calendar days of the event.
-MDC providers must report known cases of abuse, negligence or exploitation within 24 hours.
+MDC providers must report known cases of abuse, negligence, or exploitation within 24 hours.
 These cases should also be reported immediately to APS, OHCQ, and the local law enforcement agency.
-Investigations are conducted by these entities and OHS LTSS staff request the outcome of the investigation.
-When appropriate, the participant and his/ her representative are notified of the results of the investigation reported to the OHS LTSS staff.
+Investigations are conducted by these entities and MDH OLTSS staff request the outcome of the investigation.
+When appropriate, the participant and his/ her representative are notified of the results of the investigation reported to the MDH OLTSS staff.
 The outcomes are recorded on the event received, logged and the case is closed, unless additional follow-up is required.

-The OHS LTSS staff must initiate an onsite survey/investigation within 2 business days of the telephone referral, in order to address the cases of abuse, negligence or exploitation.
+The MDH OLTSS staff must initiate an onsite survey/investigation within 2 business days of the telephone referral, in order to address the cases of abuse, negligence, or exploitation.

-Follow-up and intervention is required by the OHS LTSS staff for all other reportable events within 7 calendar days of receipt of the event.
+Follow-up and intervention is required by the MDH OLTSS staff for all other reportable events within 7 calendar days of receipt of the event.
 The follow up action plan must also be completed within 7 calendar days from receipt of the event.
-A complaint status letter must be sent within 7 calendar days of the OHS review.
+A complaint status letter must be sent within 7 calendar days of the MDH review.
 The complaint or incident must be resolved within 45 calendar days.

 e.
 Responsibility for Oversight of Critical Incidents and Events.
-Identify the State agency (or agencies) responsible for overseeing the reporting of and response to critical incidents or events that affect waiver participants, how this oversight is conducted, and how frequently.
+Identify the state agency (or agencies) responsible for overseeing the reporting of and response to critical incidents or events that affect waiver participants, how this oversight is conducted, and how frequently.

-The OHS LTSS staff are responsible for overseeing the reporting of and response of critical incidents or events.
-The OHS LTSS staff compile reportable event data daily and a log is maintained documenting actions taken to resolve critical issues and/or complaints.
-The OHS LTSS staff compile a Quarterly Summary Report of all events and make specific recommendations for program, policy or procedure changes.
+The MDH OLTSS staff are responsible for overseeing the reporting of and response of critical incidents or events.
+The MDH OLTSS staff compile reportable event data daily and a log is maintained documenting actions taken to resolve critical issues and/or complaints.
+The MDH OLTSS staff compile a Quarterly Summary Report of all events and make specific recommendations for program, policy, or procedure changes.